FranseFrikandel/surfacespeed-to-rpm-graph/README.md

 # Surface speed to RPM graph

-A simple graph to find the correct RPM based on workpiece (or tool) diameter and desired surface speed
+A simple graph to find the correct RPM based on workpiece (or tool) diameter and desired surface speed.
+The reposity contains the python file used, and the final PDF can be found in the releases.

 ## Using the graph